Mobile game startup Scopely raises $35 million to offer more titles

-SAN FRANCISCO Scopely, a mobile game publishing startup, has raised $35 million (22.22 millioon pounds) in financing to produce new titles and invest further in building out the technology behind its games distribution network, the company said on Thursday.
+SAN FRANCISCO Scopely, a mobile game publishing startup, has raised $35 million in financing to produce new titles and invest further in building out the technology behind its games distribution network, the company said on Thursday.

 The Culver City, California-based startup, which was founded in 2011, has delivered a handful of games such as "Mini Golf MatchUp," which ranked among the top 5 games on Apple Inc's app charts.
 Scopely makes its own games and also funds and publishes games made by other game studios.